Four injured in early hours crash in Manukau

 St John said four people were injured - two seriously.
 Two suffered serious injuries and the others were said to be in a moderate condition when taken to hospital.

 It is understood one of the victims is a teenager and has been taken to Starship Children's Hospital for treatment.
+The others have been taken to Middlemore Hospital.

+Meanwhile, a person was seriously injured in another car crash in Mt Roskill about the same time.

+St John said the victim was taken to Auckland City Hospital for treatment.